Compression Fractures of the Spine

 Vertebroplasty: After injecting a local anesthetic near the fractured back bone, doctors inject an acrylic bone cement into the collapsed back bone.
 The cement hardens in about 2 hours and stabilizes the back bone.
 This procedure takes about an hour for each back bone.
 People can go home the same day.

 Kyphoplasty: In this similar procedure, a balloon is inserted into the back bone and is expanded to restore the bone to its normal shape.
 Then bone cement is injected.

 Neither of these procedures helps prevent fractures in adjacent bones in the spine or ribs.
-This risk of other fractures may even increase.
-Other possible problems may include leakage of the cement and possibly heart or lung problems if the cement leaks into blood vessels and travels to arteries of the lungs.
+The risk of other fractures may even increase.
+Other possible problems may include leakage of the cement and possibly blockage of an artery to the heart (heart attack) or to a lung (pulmonary embolism) if the cement leaks into blood vessels and travels to these arteries.

 If a fracture is putting pressure on the spinal cord, surgery is done to relieve the pressure within hours if possible.
 Prompt treatment is needed to prevent permanent injury to the spinal cord.